GuySie/ha-meural/README.md

 Restart Home Assistant after copying.

 ### Setup
-After restarting go to *Configuration*, *Integrations*, click the + to add a new integration and find the Meural integration to set up.
+After restarting go to *Configuration*, *Devices & Services*, *Integrations*, click the + to add a new integration and find the Meural integration to set up.

 Log in with your NETGEAR account.